 I mean, this is getting really creepy.

-And a part of it, I'm not gonna lie, you know, and kind of making fun of it.
+And a part of it, I'm not going to lie, you know, and kind of making fun of it, Sippy Cup, President Sippy Cup.

-You know, that I it's it's well worth talking about, but I mean, now it gets scary when you think of the real ramifications and all of our enemies.
+But I mean, now it gets scary when you think of the real ramifications and all of our enemies.

-They're all they're all seeing this.
+They're all seeing this.

 This bizarre behavior.

-You know, creepy Joe started trending on Twitter as a result of this disastrous press conference yesterday.
+You know, Creepy Joe started trending on Twitter as a result of this disastrous press conference yesterday.

 And, you know, this announcement of a bipartisan group of senators have come to a tentative deal on an infrastructure bill.